Psychological Disabling Phobias and Fears

-- Agoraphobia: a generalized fear of leaving home or a small familiar 'safe' area, and of possible panic attacks that might follow.
-It may also be caused by various specific phobias such as fear of open spaces, social embarrassment (social agoraphobia), fear of contamination (fear of germs, possibly complicated by obsessive-compulsive disorder) or PTSD (post traumatic stress disorder) related to a trauma that occurred out of doors.
+- Agoraphobia: A generalized fear of leaving home or a small familiar 'safe' area, and of possible panic attacks that might follow.
+It may also be caused by various specific phobias such as fear of open spaces, social embarrassment (social agoraphobia), fear of contamination (fear of germs, possibly complicated by obsessive-compulsive disorder) or PTSD (post-traumatic stress disorder) related to a trauma that occurred outside.

 - Specific phobias: Fear of particular objects or social situations that immediately results in anxiety and can sometimes lead to panic attacks.
 Specific phobia may be further subdivided into five categories: animal type, natural environment type, situational type, blood-injection-injury type, and other.